 895 - 95th St.-Rosemont-Schaumburg Express - introduced 11/21/2011, providing commuter express service between Chicago Ridge Mall and Schaumburg.
 Originally operated under contract by Keeshin Charter Service/Coach USA, in 2014 direct operation assumed by Pace through its Southwest Division.
 Service suspended during covid-19 pandemic.

 905 - Schaumburg Trolley - free shuttle route introduced 1/1/2001, connecting Woodfield Mall with other stores in area, using fake trolleys.
-Previously operated under contract by Cook County School Bus, later operated by First Transit/Schaumburg, beginning in 2014 operated by First Transit/Glen Ellyn.
+Previously operated under contract by Cook County School Bus, later operated by First Transit/Schaumburg, beginning in 2014 operated by First Student/Glen Ellyn.

 906 - Oak Park Shuttle - introduced 3/1/2004, serving the Oak Park shopping areas.
 Discontinued in 2009.
 Operated by Village of Oak Park.